awsdocs/amazon-sagemaker-developer-guide/doc_source/automatic-model-tuning-ex-tuning-job.md

 In this JSON object, you specify:
 + Optional—Metrics that the training jobs emit\.
 **Note**
 Define metrics only when you use a custom training algorithm\.
 Because this example uses a built\-in algorithm, you don't specify metrics\.
-For information about defining metrics, see [Define Objective Metrics](automatic-model-tuning-define-metrics.md)\.
+For information about defining metrics, see [Define Metrics](automatic-model-tuning-define-metrics.md)\.
 + The container image that specifies the training algorithm\.
 + The input configuration for your training and test data\.
 + The storage location for the algorithm's output\.
 Specify the S3 bucket where you want to store the output of the training jobs\.